cdiniz/airflow-elt-poc/README.md

-## This repo is a proof of concept for a personal evaluation of airflow, and to test data tools like https://greatexpectations.io/.
+## This repo is a proof of concept for a personal evaluation of airflow.
 The goals are understanding the following topics:
  - how easy airflow is for local development
  - how easy airflow is to test and possibly use it in a tdd way
  - how easy is to implement custom operators/hooks, etc
  - how reusable are the custom implemented parts
+ - how easy is to integrate great expectations
 ### Run

 ```